dwetterau/latex-scribe/README.md

 - When the download modal pops up, select "Open With" Firefox
 - Firefox will then ask if you want to add the extension

+Note: On Mac, you will need to "Save File" first, then open it manually.
+When opening the file, you'll need to choose the Firefox application.
+You may have to click "Options" and then select "Enable: All Applications" in order to be able to do this.

 You can find  other versions to install in [this directory of the repo](https://github.com/dwetterau/latex-scribe/tree/master/published).

 ## How to use it